-The video you just saw depicts what it feels like when you wake up in Manali and it’s minus ten degrees outside!
+The picture above depicts what it feels like when you wake up in a room inside Club Mahindra in Manali.
+It was minus ten degrees outside!
 It was 9 AM and I spent that morning mostly texting a few of my friends who are members of Club Mahindra.
 Some of them had visited this property in the past as well.

 I was told that the resort offers excellent hospitality, great food, opportunities for adventure sports and an all in all a memorable family holiday experience – topped with perhaps one of the most stunning views in Manali.
 I couldn’t disagree and perhaps after scrolling through the next few pictures, you wouldn’t either.